e3prom/kryptoxin/docs/usages.md

   decrypt  This command perform decryption on the supplied input.
 ```

 At this time of writing, Kryptoxin supports the `encrypt` and `decrypt` commands.
-As their name implies they are used to respectively perform encryption and decryption of the given input.
+As their name implies they are used to respectively perform encryption and decryption of a given input.

 ## Encryption (`encrypt`)